robowhois/robowhois-php/README.md

 ## Objects as array

-Robowhois objects extend the class `Robowhois\ArrayObject`, used to provide a set of convenient methods for accessing data returned by the API.
+RoboWhois objects extend the class `RoboWhois\ArrayObject`, used to provide a set of convenient methods for accessing data returned by the API.

 Thanks to this class you are able to access objects' properties as arrays'